-Trees and shrubs can draw the eye to particular spots on your lawn, enhance hard and soft landscaping features and provide a complete, finished feel to any outdoor space.
+Trees and shrubs can draw the eye to particular spots on your lawn, enhance hard and soft landscaping features and provide a complete, finished feel to any outdoor living space.
 It’s important to inspect the health of your trees and shrubs after the wear and tear of a long winter.
-Stay on the lookout for a number of common seasonal effects, or consult a tree and shrub care expert for their insight and help
+Stay on the lookout for a number of common seasonal effects, or consult a tree care expert for their insight and help

 4. Fertilize your lawn